Chaostreff-Potsdam/CO2-Ampel/co2-ampel_arduino/README.md

 # CO2 Traffic Light

-> :warning: Please also see `refactoring-arduino` branch.
-I have no hardware at hand to test the implementation of the refactoring branch.

 This code uses the Arduino framework for the ESP8266.
 To build and flash the firmware use [PlatformIO](https://platformio.org/).
 It should handle the dependencies.